masonw19/ARC4-Decryption-Circuit/README.md

 ### The ready-enable microprotocol

+This project uses a handshake protocol to connect modules that have variable latencies.
 The handshake has two sides: the “caller” and the “callee.”
 Whenever the callee is ready to accept a request, it asserts its `rdy` signal.
 If `rdy` is asserted, the caller may assert `en` to make a “request” to the callee.
 The following timing diagram illustrates this:

 <p align="center"><img src="figures/rdy-en.svg" title="ready-enable microprotocol" width="65%" height="65%"></p>